Luis Garcia Player Props: Nationals vs. Diamondbacks

 Luis Garcia At The Plate

-- Garcia has three doubles, a triple, two home runs and seven walks while batting .223.
+- Garcia is batting .252 with four doubles, a triple, three home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.